jesuserr/42Cursus/README.md

 - [ft_irc](https://github.com/jesuserr/42cursus_ft_irc) : This project entails creating an IRC server using C++ 98 that supports multiple clients, allowing for real-time messaging, channel creation, and operator commands.
 The server will handle authentication, nicknames, private messages, and several essential IRC commands.
 The goal is to deepen understanding of network protocols and develop a robust, non-blocking, multi-client server.

+- [Inception](https://github.com/jesuserr/42cursus_inception) : The "Inception" project focuses on system administration using Docker to virtualize multiple services, including NGINX, WordPress, and MariaDB, within a personal virtual machine.
+It involves setting up Docker containers, ensuring secure configurations, and managing inter-container networking.
+This project aims to enhance understanding of Docker, containerization, and basic system administration tasks.

+- [ft_transcendence](https://github.com/jesuserr/42cursus_ft_transcendence) : This project involves creating a functional website for a real-time multiplayer Pong game.
+The scope includes implementing user interfaces, online gameplay, and security measures.
+Additional modules will enhance features like AI opponents, blockchain score storage, and cybersecurity measures​.

 ## List of projects
 ![List of projects](https://github.com/jesuserr/42Cursus/blob/main/resources/list_of_projects.png)